Proficient-in-Microsoft-Excel--Thumb

 If you’re working with a large data set, knowing how to use and control AutoFill is a great way to be more efficient, Ada suggests.
 Being able to filter a data set, so that you can see the data you’re actually interested in, is another way to prevent tedious scrolling, she says.
 And it’s a good idea to have a grasp on how to create a basic chart from your data, she says.

 Similar to Microsoft Word, there are lots of opportunities to change colors and fonts within Excel spreadsheets.
-Knowing how to format a spreadsheet so that the content is clear and legible is certainly a good skill to have (it’s covered in our Learn Microsoft Excel for Data Analysis course), but don’t get caught up in aesthetics, because everyone has different stylistic preferences, Ada says.
+In the course Visualize Data with Excel, you’ll learn how to create and customize pie charts, bar graphs, and other data visualizations.
+Knowing how to format a spreadsheet so that the content is clear and legible is certainly a good skill to have, but don’t get too caught up in aesthetics, because everyone has different stylistic preferences, Ada says.
 “People who use Excel a lot tend to get really opinionated about what the best way to use it is,” she says.

 How to answer Excel interview questions